weakish/weakish.github.com/dive-into/kotlin.md

 -- [cbojar, 2014-11-29](http://programmers.stackexchange.com/a/264068/65620)

-For a similar reason, Swift just uses `throws` in function signature, to declare a function may throw exceptions, without specifying types of exception.
+For a similar reason, Swift just uses `throws` in function signature, to declare a function which may throw exceptions, without specifying types of exception.

 Another reason to throw only one exception is Single Responsibility: